muhkashiff/amazon_products_sentimental_analysis/README.md

 ![Alt Text](images/accuracy-compar.png)

+Above is comparison of each model's accuracy based on vectorization.
+SVM achieves the highest overall accuracy (95%) followed by Logistic Regression (92%) and Random Forest (93%) when tfidf vectorization is used.
-Overall Accuracy: Random Forest and Logistic Regression achieve high accuracy.
+On the other hand when count vectorization is employed, Naive Bayes (81%) and Gradient Boosting (85%) have lower accuracy.Random Forest and Logistic Regression achieve high accuracy.

+### Choosing the Best Model:

 Balanced Performance: Random Forest offers a good balance between precision, recall, and F1-score across all classes.
 Identifying Negative Class: If correctly identifying negative instances is crucial, Random Forest might be a better choice than SVM.
 Computational Efficiency: Naive Bayes is generally faster to train and predict compared to other models.

-SVM achieves the highest overall accuracy (95%) followed by Logistic Regression (92%) and Random Forest (93%).
-Naive Bayes (81%) and Gradient Boosting (85%) have lower accuracy.
+Overall Accuracy: SVM achieves the highest accuracy, but it may be overfitting to the neutral and positive classes.
+Balanced Performance: Random Forest offers a good balance between precision, recall, and F1-score across all classes, except for the negative class where it has a lower recall.
+Identifying Negative Class: If correctly identifying negative instances is crucial, none of these models are ideal due to the high number of false negatives (missed negative instances).
+SVM performs the worst in this aspect.
+Computational Efficiency: Naive Bayes is generally faster to train and predict compared to other models.

 ## Results and Conclusions

 ## Dependencies

 This project involves using various dependences listed below for data cleaning and predictions.